SpaceX rocket set to soar over the California coast. Here's how to watch the launch

 The rocket and its exhaust plume are sometimes visible for hundreds of miles as it soars along the coast, if skies are clear.
 Launches just after sunset and before sunrise usually provide the best views as the rocket reflects the sun's rays against the backdrop of a darkened sky.

-Sunset is scheduled for 5:30 p.m.
-Thursday in Los Angeles, about a half-hour after lift-off, so the sky will not provide a twilight backdrop within the original launch window.
+Sunset is scheduled for 5:44 p.m.
+Friday in Los Angeles, about an hour after lift-off, so the sky will not provide the ideal twilight backdrop within the original launch window.

 Hawthorne-based SpaceX launched 96 successful missions with its Falcon rockets in 2023, eclipsing its previous annual record of 61 orbital launches in 2022.